Rallying Adversarial Techniques against Deep Learning for Network Security: Introduction

 \section{Introduction}

-Largely attributable to advances in deep learning, the field of artificial intelligence has been growing swiftly in the recent past.
-Through many examples, it has been witnessed that deep learning systems have the potential to achieve or even surpass human-level performance on certain tasks.
-Furthermore, these systems are not explicitly given a function to implement, but instead can discover hidden rules or patterns that developers may not be able to comprehend.
-This ability to learn has made deep learning an indispensable tool for advancing the state-of-the art in multiple fields.
+Mainly attributable to advances in deep learning, the field of artificial intelligence has been growing swiftly in the recent past.
+Through many examples, it has been witnessed that deep learning systems have the potential to achieve or even surpass human-level performance on specific tasks.
+Furthermore, these systems are not explicitly given a function to implement but instead can discover hidden rules or patterns that developers may not comprehend.
+This ability to learn has made deep learning an indispensable tool for advancing the state-of-the-art in multiple fields.

-With this remarkable successes, it is unsurprising that deep learning techniques are quickly being adopted in network security for use in intrusion detection~\cite{buczak2016survey}, malware analysis~\cite{gardiner2016security}, spam filtering~\cite{blanzieri2008survey}, and phishing detection ~\cite{abu2007comparison}.
-However, the growing popularity of novel network paradigms (i.e., Internet of Things (IoT) and mobile networks) also brings more unique and higher security requirements.
-To this end, modern deep learning algorithms have the potential to rival traditional approaches, especially in these emerging fields.
-Recently, the field of deep learning based network intrusion detection systems (DL-NIDS) have been growing due to the variability and efficiency of the deep learning model.
+With these remarkable successes, it is unsurprising that deep learning techniques are quickly being adopted in network security for use in intrusion detection~\cite{buczak2016survey}, malware analysis~\cite{gardiner2016security}, spam filtering~\cite{blanzieri2008survey}, and phishing detection ~\cite{abu2007comparison}.
+However, the growing popularity of novel network paradigms (i.e., Internet of Things (IoT) and mobile networks) also brings unique and challenging security requirements.
+To this end, modern deep learning algorithms can rival traditional approaches, especially in these emerging fields.
+Recently, the field of deep learning-based network intrusion detection systems (DL-NIDS) has been growing due to the variability and efficiency of the deep learning model.
 The availability of novel techniques such as recurrent neural networks, semi-supervised learning, and reinforcement learning is allowing DL-NIDS to achieve success in applications that have been traditionally out of the reach of intrusion detection systems ~\cite{yin2017deep,ashfaq2017fuzziness,venkatesan2017detecting}.